Is the Subjunctive Mood Right for Fiction?

 Creative License

-CMOS 5.124 spells out three errors that speakers and writers frequently make when using or not using the subjunctive.
+CMOS 5.124 (17th ed.) spells out three errors that speakers and writers frequently make when using or not using the subjunctive.
 Because these departures from formal usage are common, they might be perfect for certain characters or narrators to make.
 Take note of them for when informal usage is right for your work.

 Error 1.
 Using the indicative when the subjunctive is technically correct.
 This “error” is so widely found in speech and writing that it would be at home in many creative contexts: